 Sexual Abuse In Rehab

 Rehab facilities are designed to be a place of safety and healing.
 If the unimaginable has happened and you’ve become the victim of rehab sexual assault, seeking out support is critical as you begin the path forward toward healing.
 Please remember that it isn’t your fault, and you are not alone in this.
 In addition to seeking help for your recovery, it is important to consider legal action against your abuser and any other parties that can be held responsible.
-Legal action allows you to take back your power as you hold an abuser accountable.
+Our sexual assault lawyers are here to help you take back your power as you hold an abuser accountable.

 Bachus & Schanker Wins – Over $1 Billion Recovered